basxto/grofff/README.md

  One package unit is equal to 260 of unit 5
 ```

-Quantity mapping, URL and API key are currenlty hard coded.
+Quantity mapping, URL, port and API key can be configured in `grofff.ini`.
 Interaction with grocy is minimal at this point since there being no usable python bindings for the grocy API.